freenet/web/hugo-site/content/donate/ghostkey/success/_index.md

 Remember to save your Ghost Key certificate in a secure location.
 It's your private proof of donation and cannot be replaced if lost.

-Thank you again for supporting Freenet and embracing privacy-preserving technology!
+Thank you again for supporting Freenet and embracing privacy-preserving technology.